cloudflare/workers-docs/README.md

 # Releasing

-Upon a merge, the tip of the `master` branch is deployed by a Github Action to https://developers.cloudflare.com/workers/ .
+Upon a merge, the tip of the `master` branch is deployed by a GitHub Action to https://developers.cloudflare.com/workers/ .

 ## Contributing